1981 Major League Baseball strike

-The 1981 Major League Baseball strike was the first work stoppage in Major League Baseball since the 1972 Major League Baseball strike that resulted in regular season games being cancelled.
-Overall, it was the fourth work stoppage since 1972, but actions in 1973, 1976, and 1980 did not result in any regular season games being cancelled.
-The strike began on June 12 and forced the cancellation of 713 games (or 38 percent of the Major League schedule) in the middle of the regular season.
-The two sides reached an agreement on July 31, and play resumed on August 9 with the All-Star Game, with regular season play resuming one day later.
+The 1981 Major League Baseball strike was the first work stoppage in Major League Baseball since the 1972 Major League Baseball strike that caused regular season games to be cancelled.
+It was the fourth work stoppage since 1972, but actions in 1973, 1976, and 1980 cancelled no regular-season games.
+The strike began on June 12 and forced the cancellation of 712 games—nearly 34 percent of the Major League schedule—in the middle of the season.
+The two sides reached an agreement on July 31.
+Play resumed on August 9 with the All-Star Game; regular-season games resumed the following day.

 An estimated US$146 million was lost in player salaries, ticket sales, broadcast revenues, and concession revenues.
-The players lost $4 million a week in salaries while the owners suffered a total loss of $72 million.
+The players lost $4 million a week in salaries while the 30 owners lost a total of $72 million.

 The strike deadline

-The executive board of the Major League Baseball Players Association voted unanimously to strike on May 29 due to the unresolved issue of free agent compensation.
-The deadline was extended briefly, however, after the Players' Association's unfair labor complaint was heard by the National Labor Relations Board.
+The executive board of the Major League Baseball Players Association (MLBPA) voted unanimously to strike on May 29 due to the unresolved issue of free agent compensation.
+The deadline was extended briefly, however, after the MLBPA's unfair labor complaint was heard by the National Labor Relations Board (NLRB).